terraform-ibm-modules/terraform-ibm-powervs-infrastructure/README.md

 # PowerVS Infrastructure Module

-It does the following jobs:
+- Creates a [PowerVS service instance](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-getting-started) with the following network topology:
-- Creates the PowerVS service
+   - 2 private networks: management network and backup network
-- Creates A ssh key
+   - 2 [IBM Cloud connection](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-cloud-connections), with the option to reuse existing IBM Cloud connections
-- Creates 2 private networks: management network and backup network
+   - Attaches the new cloud connections to the exisiting [transit gateway](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-getting-started)
-- Creates 2 cloud connections/ option to reuse cloud connections
+   - Attaches the PowerVS service instance private networks to the new/resused IBM Cloud connections
-- Attaches the cloud connections to transit gateway
+- Creates a ssh key
-- Attaches the private networks to cloud connections
+- Option to Install and Configure the VSIs with NTP, NFS, SQUID, DNS services to act as servers for the services

 ## Usage
 ```